 Georg Ohm (1789-1854)

 Georg Simon Ohm had humble roots and struggled financially most of his life.
 Despite those disadvantages, the German physicist is well known today for his formulation of a law, termed Ohmís law, describing the mathematical relationship between electrical current, resistance and voltage.
-Ohmís law states that a steady current (I) flowing through a material of a given resistance is directly proportional to the applied voltage (V) and indirectly proportional to the resistance (R).
+Ohmís law states that a steady current (I) flowing through a material of a given resistance is directly proportional to the applied voltage (V) and inversely proportional to the resistance (R).
 The law is commonly expressed as I=V/R. Most, but not all, materials abide by Ohmís law.
 Those that do not are usually described as nonohmic conductors.
 In slightly modified form, Ohmís law can be extended to alternating current circuits as well as magnetic circuits.

 The son of a locksmith, Ohm was born on March 16, 1789 in Erlangen, Bavaria (now part of Germany).
 He was initially educated by his father, who had considerable knowledge of a variety of subjects despite his lack of a formal education, and later entered the Erlangen Gymnasium.
 By the time he began studies at the University of Erlangen in 1805, Ohm possessed an excellent understanding of advanced mathematics.
 Yet he did not dedicate enough time to his education to please his father, preferring to partake in various diversions rather than apply himself to his books.
 Paternal displeasure resulted in Ohm dropping out of school after three semesters and relocating to Switzerland, where he became a teacher of mathematics.